Dax Harwood: All Elite Wrestling / Ring of Honor (2020–present)

+New Japan Pro-Wrestling (2022–2023)

+After winning the IWGP Tag Team Championships at AEW x NJPW: Forbidden Door, FTR made their first appearance for New Japan Pro-Wrestling, at Music City Mayhem, where they teamed with Alex Zayne, in a losing effort to United Empire's, Aussie Open and T. J. Perkins.
+After the match, Aussie Open challenged FTR to a match for the IWGP Tag Team Championships.
+FTR made their first IWGP Tag Team Championship defense on night one of Royal Quest II, defeating Aussie Open in the main event.
+On January 4, 2023 at Wrestle Kingdom 17, FTR lost the IWGP Tag Team Championships to Bishamon (Hirooki Goto and YOSHI-HASHI), ending their reign at 192 days.

 Other media

 Harwood made his video game debut as a playable character in WWE 2K17, and has since appeared in WWE 2K18, WWE 2K19, and WWE 2K20.
+After join All Elite Wrestling, he appeared in their debut video game AEW Fight Forever under the same name.

 Personal life

-Harwood has been married to Maria Nickopoulos since 2012.
+Harwood has been married to Maria Nikolopoulos since 2012.
 Together, they have a daughter, Finley Gray (born 2014).
-Harwood is a Christian.

 He played college football at East Carolina University before transferring to the University of North Carolina at Wilmington and getting a degree in business communication.
-His family's home in Whiteville, North Carolina was severely damaged by Hurricane Florence.
+His family's home in Whiteville, North Carolina, was severely damaged by Hurricane Florence.